dg1223/ai_bangladesh/README.md

 # ai_bangladesh
-A place to collaborate for Bangladeshi AI developers and researchers
+A collaborative space for Bangladeshi AI developers and researchers